-The Physics Department hosts strong research groups in the fields of Astrophysics, Biophysics, Condensed Matter Physics, Materials, Medical Physics, Nuclear Physics, Particle Physics, and Space Materials.
+The Physics Department hosts strong research groups in the fields of astrophysics, extraterrestrial materials, condensed matter physics, quantum information and quantum materials, particle and nuclear physics, and biophysics.
 Undergraduates are encouraged to take advantage of these research groups and participate in the cutting-edge research that is conducted in the department.
 Engaging actively in research as an undergraduate student is highly recommended for students planning to do a PhD in Physics or in another science.

 Undergraduate students are invited to participate in research at all levels of the undergraduate career.
 Active involvement in research at an early stage will broaden your perspective of how physics research actually works.
 Upperclassmen are highly encouraged to engage in research so they can apply techniques they have studied in their physics classes.
 Research can be carried through while classes are in session or during the summer.
 It can count for credit after approval of an advising professor (enroll in Physics N41 or N42 where N is your year in college) or can be paid.
 Most professors welcome students interested in doing research for one semester or several semesters.
 Please note that research requires a substantial time investment.
 Students interested in doing research while classes are in session should set aside between 6 and 12 hours per week for the research.
 Summer research usually takes as much time as a full-time job (40 hrs per week) or a half-time job (20 hours per week).
 Students in their senior year are encouraged to do a senior or honors thesis (the latter requires a projected >3.65 GPA).
 Usually, professors ask their advisees to summarize their research findings in a report and/or to report the results at a conference or in a physics journal.